-Proof of service of process 61.
-Notwithstanding anything in this or any other law contained, where any summons or other process of a court is served by a constable or other person authorised in that behalf, the service may be proved by endorsement on the original or a copy of the summons or process under the hand of such person effecting the service, showing the fact and mode of the service of such summons or process; and any such person wilfully and corruptly endorsing any false statement on the original or a copy of a summons or other process is guilty of perjury and punishable accordingly.
+61. Notwithstanding anything in this or any other law contained, where any summons or other process of a court is served by a constable or other person authorised in that behalf, the service may be proved by endorsement on the original or a copy of the summons or process under the hand of such person effecting the service, showing the fact and mode of the service of such summons or process; and any such person wilfully and corruptly endorsing any false statement on the original or a copy of a summons or other process commits perjury and is punishable accordingly.